 Fig. 49.
-Machine Threaded for Embroidery and Darning Fig. 15), put on the stripping foot and needle clamp combined, No. 86294 (A, Fig. 49).
-Replace the needle and put on the feed cover plate, No. 66628 (B, Fig. 49).
-Then thread the machine as instructed on page 22 with the addition that the thread must be passed through the hole (C, Fig. 49) in the bottom of the stripping foot (the yielding ring) before passing the thread through the eye of the needle.
-Having placed the work to be darned or embroidered in two embroidery hoops, place the work under the needle, as shown in Fig. 50 page 52, holding the needle thread in the usual way with the finger and thumb of the left hand and turn the balance wheel over toward you with the right hand to draw up the bobbin thread.

-Let dowr the Presser Bar to restore the tension on the needle thread, then start the machine by pressing the knee lever and steadily move the work front and back in the usual way.
-The darning or
+Machine Threaded for Embroidery and Darning presser foot (F. Fig. 15, page 17), and attach the darning foot No. 121094 to the presser bar by means of the presser foot thumb screw as shown above.
+Lower the presser bar and move the darning foot up or down on the presser bar until there is just room for the material to move freely between the bottom of the foot and the feed cover plate, then tighten the thumb screw.
+Thread the machine in the usual way, passing the thread down through the hole (B) in the darning foot.
+Having placed the work to be darned or embroidered on a SINGER Darner or in two embroidery hoops, raise the presser bar and place the work under the needle as shown in Fig. 50, then lower the presser bar.
+Holding the needle thread in the usual way with the finger and thumb of the left hand, turn the balance wheel over toward you with the right hand to draw up the bobbin thread.
+Start the machine by pressing the knee lever and steadily move the work forward and back.
+The